 Because there is no public airing of dirty laundry or allegations of mistreatment, it’s often the case that tensions between separating spouses can be kept to a minimum, and attention can be focused on working out a fair settlement.
 There is no need to prove who is at fault, which can also speed the divorce process up.
 This may be better for spouses who both just want to move on discretely and confidently into the next chapter of their lives.

 So, whether or not you are a celebrity, divorce can be completely private…if you choose wisely.

 Filing for divorce and want to know the best grounds to choose?
 Have other questions about the divorce process?
 We can help.
-Schedule a free virtual consultation and talk to an attorney at no charge.
+Schedule a virtual consultation and talk to an attorney at no charge.
 (Phone or video virtual consults available — your choice.)
 Call us today at 888-888-0919, or please click the button below.